dshugarts/cvdiq_v1.2/README.md

 - [ ] Refactor stress dispaly in stress_report to include management of stress
 - [ ] Register user page should look different than login (instructions, dual password, etc)
 - [ ] Refactor controllers and services with new names
+- [ ] Make stress management radio button only appear if total stress is 3-5
 - [ ] resources into report table
 - [ ] Change Radio button displays on modify_entry page
 	- [ ] Change DBMS from boolean to string